Audi S8 review

-The S8 offers the same generous level of space as the standard A8, which means a 510-litre boot.
+The S8 offers the same generous level of space as the standard A8, which means a 505-litre boot that’s similar in size to the one in the Mercedes S-Class.
 It also comes with an electric tailgate and an opening that's wide and flat, making it easy to load even the bulkiest of items.
 Rear seat passengers are well catered for, too, with enough head and legroom for three adults in the back and plenty of handy cubby holes.
-Up front, there's a huge range of adjustment for both driver and passenger and despite its dimensions, visibility is good so the S8 is fairly easy to park.
-It also features a massive 90-litre fuel tank to help improve its cruising range on the motorway.

 Reliability and Safety

-While the S8 uses a new engine, the gearbox and four-wheel-drive system are both used in the standard car, while the interior is built to an incredibly high standard.
-There's a wide variety of complicated electronics on board, too, but Audi has a well-earned reputation for reliability that rivals like Jaguar can't really compete with.
-That said, despite this strong tradition the brand only returns average scores in the annual Driver Power survey and finished behind BMW and Mercedes in the overall standings in 2012.
-Safety should not be a concern in the S8, though, as its aluminium space frame chassis is very strong and technology, like two-stage traction control and a pre-sense system that prepares the car for a collision by tightening the seat belts and closing the windows, are included as standard.
+Safety should not be a concern in the S8.
+Its aluminium space frame chassis is very strong and lots of technology, like two-stage traction control and a pre-sense system that prepares the car for a collision by tightening the seat belts and closing the windows, is included as standard.
 Options like a night-vision camera and radar-guided cruise control are also available.